BlancaRM2022/Hackathon_HealthUnity_BrainWaveAI/README.md

 **Usage**
-**Download EEG Files:** Obtain the EEG files from the "Data" folder in this repository.
+**Download EEG Files:** Obtain the EEG files from the "Data" folder in this repository. s
+**Modify the code:** Change the ML Path to your the path on your local PC in the main code script.

 **Run the Main Function:** Execute the main script to start the application.

-**Modify the code:** Change the ML Path to your the path on your local PC in the main code script.

 **Access the User Interface:** Upon running the main function, a link will be generated.
 Follow this link to access the user interface.